Stocks rise as investors focus on earnings; Boeing drops

 Investors will be closely watching Boeing’s quarterly report on Wednesday for a better picture of the financial impact from its 737 Max jet groundings.
 Caterpillar, a key industrial company, will also report its results on Wednesday.
 Southwest Airlines and American Airlines, along with retail powerhouse Amazon, will report results on Thursday.

-TURBULENT STOCK: Boeing fell 4%.
+TURBULENT STOCK: Boeing tumbled 3.9%.
 Congress is ramping up its scrutiny of Boeing as its CEO, Dennis Muilenburg, is scheduled to testify to the House’s transportation committee on Oct.
 30.

 Investors are concerned about the latest revelations surrounding its 737 Max airplanes.